leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 If you include source code in your dissertation, then it’s a good idea to syntax highlight it.
 To accomplish this, you must follow three steps: first, install an external program to do syntax highlighting; second, configure `latexmk` to allow the LaTeX compiler to call this external program; and third, include the [`minted` package](https://ctan.org/pkg/minted), which calls this external program from within LaTeX.

+As an external program to do syntax highlighting, install [Shiki LaTeX](https://www.npmjs.com/package/shiki-latex).

-Traditionally, the external program used to do syntax highlighting is [Pygments](https://pygments.org), but [Shiki](https://shiki.matsu.io) generally yields better results.
-Install [Shiki LaTeX](https://www.npmjs.com/package/shiki-latex) to use Shiki in LaTeX documents.
+**Note:** Traditionally the external program used to do syntax highlighting is [Pygments](https://pygments.org), but [Shiki](https://shiki.matsu.io) generally yields better results.

 **Disclaimer:** [I](https://www.leafac.com) developed Shiki LaTeX.